bounIoT/ClassroomAir/README.md

 * **Node:** ESP8266 NodeMCU Code written on Arduino IDE
 * **UI:** Code for user interface

-### If you have used an open source code, please give the link only with special thanks to the code owner.

 ## Hardware setup

 ### Components